cmartinellicm/nutcache-challenge-cassiaMello/README.md

 7. Implement 'Add Employee' button to open modal with registration Form
 8. Implement 'Edit' button to open modal to edit employee
 9. Implement 'View' button to show employee information
+10. Formatted interface using CSS

+## Next steps (sugested)

+- Use Material-UI to improve design